 - It is not sensitive to temperature changes.

-- What you see is what you get during the working and setup.
+- What you see is what you get during the setup.

 - High accuracy and repeatability (better than anything at least at this price range! ;-) )